awsdocs/amazon-ec2-user-guide/doc_source/vpc-classiclink.md

 1. When prompted for confirmation, choose **Enable ClassicLink**\.

 1. \(Optional\) If you want the public DNS hostname to resolve to the private IP address, enable ClassicLink DNS support for the VPC before you link any instances\.
-For more information, see [Enabling ClassicLink DNS support](#classiclink-enable-dns-support)\.
+For more information, see [Enable ClassicLink DNS support](#classiclink-enable-dns-support)\.

-### Creating a VPC with ClassicLink enabled<a name="classiclink-vpc-wizard"></a>
+### Create a VPC with ClassicLink enabled<a name="classiclink-vpc-wizard"></a>

 You can create a new VPC and immediately enable it for ClassicLink by using the VPC wizard in the Amazon VPC console\.